HomeTrue North Blog

 13. Chinook Blast in Calgary

-The Chinook Blast in Calgary welcomes you to dive into a sea of iconic activities, sports events, live music, cultural extravaganza, and night markets.
-In the spring of 2020, ten founding partners started the Chinook Blast to foster community pride and spirit, energize the downtown, and boost tourism.
-People wait for the carnival to come alive every year.
-So, save the dates now!
+The Chinook Blast in Calgary offers many iconic activities, including winter sports, live music perfomances, food stalls, and night markets.
+Another new festival on the scene, its ten founding partners started the Chinook Blast in 2020 to foster community pride and spirit, energize the downtown, and boost tourism.

 • Location: Calgary